patrickchamp/StableDiffusionScripts/README.md

 ## Known Limitations

 - **Requires Proper Environment Setup**: Ensure that both ImageMagick and ExifTool are installed and configured as environment variables.
 - **Metadata Extraction**: If the embedded metadata does not conform to expected formats, it may not be properly extracted.
+It only saves that specific metadata, not the full exif info.
+It extracts A1111 parameters from the Exif "Parameters" field and ComfyUI workflows from the Exif "Prompt" field.
+If neither are present it does not create a json or txt file.

 ## Contributing